 - Chop Suey: A stir-fry of mixed vegetables and meat or seafood.
 It has a slightly thickened sauce made with soy sauce and oyster sauce.
 Some versions include boiled quail eggs.

-- Corn Soup: A creamy, warm soup made with corn, chicken broth, and beaten eggs.
+- Corn Soup: A creamy, warm soup made with corn, chicken broth, and ribbons of beaten eggs.
 Boiled quail eggs are often added for an extra boost of protein.

-- Picadillo: A Filipino version with ground pork or beef simmered with tomatoes or tomato sauce.
-The dish includes diced potatoes, carrots, peas, and raisins.
-It is seasoned with soy or fish sauce, then garnished with boiled quail eggs.
+- Picadillo: A Filipino version with ground pork or beef simmered with tomatoes or tomato sauce and seasoned with soy or fish sauce, then sometimes garnished with boiled quail eggs.

-- Pancit Canton (Filipino Stir-Fried Noodles): A Filipino version of stir-fried noodles, proteins, and vegetables with a savory, citrusy flavor.
+- Pancit Canton and Pancit Bihon: Stir-fried noodles, proteins, and vegetables with a savory, citrusy flavor.
 Boiled quail eggs make a delicious addition.

-- Kwek-Kwek (Fried Quail Eggs): Hard-boiled quail eggs coated in an orange batter made with starch and annatto.
+- Kwek-Kwek: Hard-boiled quail eggs coated in an orange batter made with starch and annatto.
 They are deep-fried until crispy and dipped in spiced vinegar.

 Other ingredient guides you may like

-Did you make this recipe?
+Did you like this post?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
-Questions about this recipe are welcome, too!
+Questions about this post are welcome, too!

 Let's connect on Facebook, Instagram, Pinterest, TikTok, Twitter, and Youtube.
 Be sure to tag me when you try any of my recipes @recipesbynora!